-Provider Requirement Documentation Required Progress Notes: Any Individual or group sessions that the client participates in must tie back to the goals and objectives identified in the individualized treatment plan.
-Goals and objectives from the treatment plan should be clearly identified in the progress note.
-Progress notes must have a begin and end time.
-All services must be documented by a progress note.
-Progress notes are also used to document any changes made to the treatment plan Discharge/aftercare/recovery planning begins at time of admission and must be documented in progress notes throughout the course of treatment.
-Lack of, or absence of appropriate discharge/aftercare/recovery planning may result in noncertification of reauthorization requests.
-Progress Notes must be signedwith staff member's credentials listed as part of signature.
+Provider Requirement Documentation Required

+Progress Notes: Any Individual or group Goals and objectives from the

+sessions that the client participates in must treatment plan should be clearly

+tie back to the goals and objectives identified identified in the progress note.

+in the individualized treatment plan.
+Progress notes must have a

+begin and end time.

+All services must be

+documented by a progress

+note.

+Progress notes are also used

+to document any changes

+made to the treatment plan

+Discharge/aftercare/recovery

+planning begins at time of

+admission and must be

+documented in progress notes

+throughout the course of

+treatment.
+Lack of, or absence

+of appropriate

+discharge/aftercare/recovery

+planning may result in non-

+certification of reauthorization

+requests.

+Progress Notes must be

+signedwith staff member's

+credentials listed as part of

+signature.